CNClaboratory/RPF/README.md

 # Please cite this toolbox as related to the following publication
 (as of August 6, 2024; watch this space for updates to the preprint/publication)

-Maniscalco, B., Castaneda, O. G., Odegaard, B., Morales, J., Rajananda, S., & Peters, M. A. K. (2020, July 6).
-The metaperceptual function: Exploring dissociations between confidence and task performance with type 2 psychometric curves. https://doi.org/10.31234/osf.io/5qrjn
+Maniscalco, B., Castaneda, O. G., Odegaard, B., Morales, J., Rajananda, S., Denison, R., & Peters, M. A. K. (2024, September 2).
+The relative psychometric function: a general analysis framework for relating psychological processes. https://doi.org/10.31234/osf.io/5qrjn

 The RPF toolbox also depends on the Palamedes toolbox, so please ensure you also cite them according to instructions here: [https://www.palamedestoolbox.org/howtocite.html](https://www.palamedestoolbox.org/howtocite.html)